effml-postech/blog-post/content/docs/spring24/16_/_index.md

     <img src=./result3.png>
 </p>

+MoD variants were evaluated during auto-regressive sampling.
+Each model was tested on data comprising 256,000 sequences.

 - **Predictor accuracy**: Using predictor-based methods is cheaper than top-k but not more accurate.
 In the left graph, the performance of the predictor strategy is almost indistinguishable from the top-k strategy.
 Authors attribute this to the ease of learning this prediction problem.

 ### **Mixture-of-Depths-and-Experts (MoDE)**